 - Laboratory monitoring of emicizumab is not required while on routine prophylactic dosing

-- aPTT-based assays, including clot-based FVIII activity assays, should not be performed while on emicizumab, as they will yield misleading results (ie. artifactually shortened aPTT and elevated FVIII activity).
+- aPTT-based assays, including clot-based FVIII activity assays, should not be performed while on emicizumab, as they will yield misleading results (ie. artefactually shortened aPTT and elevated FVIII activity).

 - Chromogenic FVIII activity assays will only provide an assessment of emicizumab activity if the assay includes all human reagents but these are not widely available.
 A chromogenic FVIII assay that uses bovine reagents may be used to assay the FVIII activity of any additional FVIII concentrate administered or endogenous FVIII.

 - The clot-based Bethesda assay cannot be utilized to assess FVIII inhibitor levels.
 However, a bovine-reagent chromogenic-based inhibitor assay can report out FVIII inhibitor levels.
-If samples are submitted to the CDC for central laboratory testing, they must be clearly identified that the patient is on emicizumab.
+If samples are submitted to the Centers for Disease Control and Prevention (CDC) for central laboratory testing, they must be clearly identified that the patient is on emicizumab.

 - Exploratory laboratory assays: